 One of the biggest challenges to eating keto is breakfast.
 Sure, the idea of eating eggs and bacon everyday sounds appealing at first.
 After a week though, you’ll start to crave variety.
 The key is to change things up and find what works for you.
-If breakfast is your biggest challenge, then check out our list of 50 healthy breakfast ideas.
+If breakfast is your biggest challenge, then check out my list of 50 healthy breakfast ideas.

 If you struggle giving yourself enough time each day to cook before work, then give any of these keto breakfast ideas a try!
 Here is a friend of mine’s monthly grocery plan if you want an example to follow!